very-amused/my_timers/README.md

 # my_timers
 ### My ***T***hreaded, ***I***nformation-***M***ultiplexing ***E***vent ***R***unner for ***S***QL

-my_timers is a multithreaded, async, MariaDB/MySQL event runner, built out of frustration with the verbose syntax and poor logging capabilities of the included `event_scheduler`.
+my_timers is a multithreaded, async MariaDB/MySQL event runner, made out of frustration with the verbose syntax and poor logging capabilities of the included `event_scheduler`.

 ## Configuration